-As of now, the average lifespan of solar panels is about 25-30 years however, some systems can last for even 50!
+As of now, the average lifespan of solar panels for housing is about 25-30 years however, some systems can last for even 50!
 The length of their lifespan depends mostly on the weather conditions in the area you live in and quite frankly your own personal preference.
 Here in New England, we face tough winters, rainstorms, and even the potential of hail; a recipe for damage.
 In terms of personal preference, it is important to note that any panel’s efficiency decreases over time so while your solar system is unlikely to simply stop working, it will instead slowly lose efficiency, and hence its production of electricity will decrease.

 United States Department of Energy, “Most solar electric systems last 30 years and pay for themselves in 4 to 5 years after tax credits and rebates.
 That means homeowners can enjoy free electricity for years.”
 In New England, it typically takes closer to 6-8 years to pay off your system.
 But that is still a very short period of time in comparison to the life your solar panels can have, making it absolutely worth buying a system.
 Still, it’s important to understand when you might wish to replace various parts of your solar system.

 Over time solar panels for housing lose their efficiency to convert sunlight into electricity.
 Like most things, they won’t last forever.
 This is what we call degradation.
 Different solar panels have different rates of degradation depending on quality.
 The average degradation of solar panels falls between 0.3%-0.8% a year.

 Fortunately, working with a solar installer who is knowledgeable enough to install quality components correctly can help ensure your system lasts as long as possible.
 But once your system’s efficiency drops significantly you may want to consider replacement so you can better meet your ongoing electricity demand.
 For most people, that is usually around the 80% mark – but your tolerance for less production may be different 20 to 25 years from now.